Blog Archive

 Imagine 117 million households with $30,000 more income each year.
 That would look like the U.S. economy in 1976.
 We did it then, we can do it now.
 The report from the RAND Corporation also shows such a dramatic shift, Trends in Income from 1975 to 2018.
 They show the median adult worker earning $26,000 in 1975 and $36,000 in 2018, but the counterfactual income would have been $57,000 had growth been shared equally.
 The worker at the middle income position saw his annual income grow by $10,000, from $26K to $36K, when it could have grown by $31,000, from $26K to $57K.
 Each middle or median worker would have $21,000 more income yearly.
 A two-worker family of course would have seen a gain of over $40,000, at the median income level.

 Very unequal sharing of income leads inevitably to extreme wealth inequality.
 Now, take a quick look at wealth inequality using the Fed's Distributional Accounts page.
 The top 10% own 67% of all private wealth, the next 40%, the 50th to 90th percentiles, own 30.8%, and the lower 50% own 2.5%.
+The RealTime Inequality reports the 1% and the next 9% own 74,7%, the middle 40% owns 25.3%, the bottom 50% own 0%.

-In 1989 the total wealth was $20.88 trillion.
-The nominal national income was $5.6 trillion.
-I have an instinct now that the reader will soon be lost in a shower of numbers; so, let me explain: I'm about to compare annual national income with total private wealth.
-The ratio of 'income to wealth' in 1989 was 1 to 3.7.
-Today's ratio is 1 to 7.0 (see Fed's Flow of Funds, page 2 and 10).
-Wealth grows much faster than income.
 It's not that strange.
 When so much of the nation's surplus, call it profits, is received by a minority who cannot put it into productive enterprise, the result is an inflation of paper financial assets.
 The same thing happened in the 1920s leading into the Great Depression.
 This phenomenon is driving today's stock prices.
 The Dow Jones Index could crumble and only 10% of society would directly lose wealth.
-But indirectly a huge catastrophe would befall employment and the total economic production.
+Of all corporate equities or stocks, 87% are owned by the top 10% of households, shows the Fed's Distributional Accounts.
+But indirectly a huge catastrophe would befall all workers and families as serious unemployment would ensue.

 Adjust the 1989 total wealth figure of $20.88 trillion for inflation, and total wealth in 1989 is $52.48 trillion in 2024 dollars.
-But in 2024 total wealth is shown at $151.68 trillion (or it's $163 trillion using the Flow of Funds figure, page 2), indicating that total wealth has almost tripled in value, from $54Tr to $151 Tr.
-Did weekly earnings or wages also triple?
-No, they increased by 10% since 1979 and by 14% since 1989 (see Fed's FRED graph).
-But beginning the comparison in 1979 or 1989 is deceptive, because wages fell dramatically from 1973 at their peak to the amount in 1989.
-Since 1973 wages for the "nonsupervisory" 80% of workers have decreased by 4%.
-More accurately, since 1973 -- a 51 year period -- wages have fallen by 4%,
+But in 2024 total wealth is shown at $151.68 trillion (or it's $163 trillion using the Flow of Funds figure, page 2), indicating that total wealth has almost tripled in value, from $54Tr to $151 Tr. (since 1989).
+"Real Disposable Income per Capita" rose by 81%, 1989 to 2024.
+In the same 35 year period "real" wealth grew by 201%, and per capita wealth grew by 120%.
+As best as I can determine, it's a difficult bit of arithmetic.
+But it may be accurate; wealth grew 50% faster than income (120% vs. 81%).
+I wrote that before.

 while wealth increased by 200% (tripled).
 And the GDP per capita increased by 157%, or a multiple of 2.57.
 See GDP/capita here.